California Spaghetti Salad

 • Sesame seeds: Add a rich, nutty flavor to the dressing.

-• Paprika: Adds great color to this dressing.
+• Paprika: Adds great color to this dressing and is the perfect addition to this California spaghetti salad.

 • Garlic powder: The extra garlic powder helps the flavor stay strong even when chilled.